VitoVan/calm/README.md

 (c:play-music "assets/bgm.ogg" :loops 0)
 ```

-If `c:play-music` were called before, and the previous music were still playing, it will be stopped and the latest music will start playing.
+If `c:play-music` were called before, and the previous music was still playing, it will be stopped and the latest music will start playing.

 #### Function `c:volume-music`